regniets/neos-seo/Documentation/index.rst

 		  package: 'TYPO3.Neos.Seo'
 		  variables:
 			'xmlSitemapPath': 'sitemap.xml'
+			'robotsTxtPath': 'robotsTxt'

 	##
 	# Neos subroutes

 	...

-There is no need for creating a document node for the sitemap as this route will work for all site nodes.
+There is no need for creating a document node for the sitemap or robots.txt as this route will work for all site nodes.

 Alternate Language Tag
 ------------------------